SEA-ME/ADS_Object-Detection-and-Avoidance/README.md

 1. Program the vehicle to detect objects using camera and sensor data and to determine safe avoidance strategies.
 2. Implement visual and auditory warning systems for alerting during autonomous interventions.
-3. Design and apply algorithms for steering and braking to facilitate safe object avoidance and lane changes.
+3. Design and apply dynamic path-planning for steering and braking to facilitate safe object avoidance and lane changes.
 4. Transfer the simulation model to a PiRacer, incorporating real hardware sensors and testing in a controlled environment.
 5. Implement the same tasks for road signs detection and recognition (optional).